A Foundation for Educational Success

 Review the Step-by-Step Instructions: 2021 Founders Scholarship Fund Step-by-Step Instructions

 Important!
 The online application must be completed in one sitting (you will not be able to save your answers and come back later).
 Therefore, please have your answers ready to the application questions above before you start filling out the online application!

 Complete the application by visiting the link below:

 COMPLETED APPLICATION MUST BE SUBMITTED BY 11:59 P.M.
 ON MAY 1, 2021.
 Awards will be announced in June.

 Q: Is my class eligible?

 A: Probably!
-Beyond traditional college/university classes, Founders’ Scholarship funds can be used for GED prep and testing, certificate programs, and continuing ed courses that advance or improve the career of the applicant.
+Beyond traditional college/university classes, Founders’ Scholarship funds can be used for GED prep and testing, certificate programs, and continuing education courses that advance or improve the career of the applicant.
 Some examples of certification courses past awardees have taken are Pharmacy Tech, Welding, and HVAC.

-Q: Who decided who gets an award?
+Q: Who decides who gets an award?

-A: Applications are reviewed by a panel made up of BHC board members, community volunteers, university faculty, etc, Applicants’ responses are scored by each reviewer, an average score is assigned, then ranked.
+A: Applications are reviewed by a panel made up of BHC board members, community volunteers, university faculty, etc. Applicants’ responses are scored by each reviewer, an average score is assigned, then ranked.
 We assign scholarship dollars to top scorers based on maximum allocation allowed until we reach $10,000 in awards for the grant year.